danielcornock/marknartey.com/index.md

 ## Qualifications

-* Ph.D. in Discourse Studies, The Hong Kong Polytechnic University, Hong Kong
+* PhD in Discourse Studies, The Hong Kong Polytechnic University, Hong Kong
-* M.Phil. in Linguistics, Norwegian University of Science and Technology, Norway
+* MPhil in Linguistics, Norwegian University of Science and Technology, Norway
-* PGCert in Learning and Teaching in Higher Education,University of the West of England, UK
+* PGCert in Learning and Teaching in Higher Education, University of the West of England, UK
-* B.A. in English Language and Linguistics (First Class Honors), University of Cape Coast, Ghana
+* BA in English Language and Linguistics (First Class Honors), University of Cape Coast, Ghana

 ## Research Overview